 Talented weavers from K'amolon K'i K'ojonel create an admirable iridescent effect as they weave this scarf on a traditional backstrap loom.
-Working with bamboo fiber, they weave this scarf in shades of orange, yellow, green, turquoise and red.
+Working with rayon made from bamboo fiber, they weave this scarf in shades of orange, yellow, green, turquoise and red.

 Scarf: 177.8 cm L x 20.32 cm W

 ARTIST: K'amolon K'i K'ojonel

 In the Maya language, K'amolon K'i K'ojonel means "let's get together" and it is the name of an association founded in 1987 with a mission to provide assistance and support to women in Sololá who were left widowed during Guatemala's armed conflict.

 Many children were orphaned too, and people were left in extreme poverty due to the massacres in the highlands during the oppressive civil war.
 K'amolon K'i K'ojonel is the brainchild of leaders from the Triunfo community in Pujujil.
 It began as an arts and crafts project with the financial aid provided by Ronald Spector.
 The money was used to buy materials and pay the 17 women would weave scarves and rebozo shawls to sell.

 Mr. Spector helped in the search of a fair price for the women who wove on back strap looms.
 Soon after, married women from the community joined the program, followed by a group of widows from El Adelanto, a neighboring community.
 By the end of the first year, there were 100 women weavers in the project.